Is a planned home birth safe?

 A study by Dr. Grunebaum showed that there is a nearly 4-time neonatal mortality risk with home births.
 Another study by Dr. Grunebaum showed that home births are associated with over 10-times the risk of Apgar scores of zero (virtually dead babies) when compared to doctor-led hospital births and nearly 18 times the risk of midwife hospital births.
 These adverse outcomes may be due to the fact that in the U.S. there are no guidelines for home birth patients, and there are also increased risks in home birth deliveries.

-In a 2017 study there were 2 additional risk factors (pregnancy over 41 weeks and first baby) identified that increase a baby's risk at a home birth, which make a total of 5 risk factors that significantly increase a baby's risk of being injured or dying at a planned home birth:
+In a 2017 study, there were 2 additional risk factors (pregnancy over 41 weeks and first baby) identified that increase a baby's risk at a home birth.
+This makes a total of 5 risk factors that significantly increase a baby's risk of being injured or dying at a planned home birth:

 - First baby

 - Prior cesarean

 The main priority when delivering a baby is safety, both for the baby and the mother.
 Interventions such as cesarean sections can be life-saving especially when minutes make a difference between life and death.
 Cesarean sections are not available in homebirths.